Search and Hit Enter

 • Get your ingredients ready.
 This can become a fast moving recipe, so it's easier to have everything organised in advance.
 Chop the carrots and place them in a large bowl.
 Have the tofu defrosted and torn into little mince meat sized chunks before you begin.

 • Add the olive oil to a large heavy bottomed saucepan or pot over a medium heat.
-Once warmed, add the chopped carrot (you could also use fennel) and cook for about 5-10 minutes, or until it begins to shrivel and is starting to brown.
+Once warmed, add the chopped carrot and cook for about 5-10 minutes or until it begins to shrivel and is starting to brown.
 Add water at any time if it begins to burn.
 Add the spring onion greens if you're using them and cook until soft.

-• While the carrot is cooking, whisk together the balsamic vinegar, Tamari, miso paste, tomato paste, brown sugar and sage powder.
+• While the carrot is cooking, whisk together the red wine vinegar, Tamari, miso paste, tomato paste, maple syrup and sage powder.
 Add any flavour boosters you're using, except the truffle oil (it's added at the end so as not to cook out the flavour).

-• Adjust the seasonings if necessary, and continue cooking for 10-15 minutes, adding water to thin the sauce out if you need to.
+• Adjust the seasonings if necessary and continue cooking for 10-15 minutes

-• You can serve as is, or on a bowl of gluten free pasta.
+• You can serve as is or on a bowl of gluten free pasta.
 To keep it vegan, sprinkle nutritional yeast or vegan parmesan on top.
-Personally, I like mine with some freshly grated dairy parmesan.

 • This bolognese stores really well in the fridge for a couple of days and can be frozen, too.